 Adults with cancer are prone to serious complications from influenza, more than healthy adults.
 The influenza vaccine protects against influenza and its complications.
-However, its effectiveness among cancer patients is unclear, as the immune dysfunction that accompanies cancer and as a result of chemotherapy might lower immune response to the vaccine.
-Cancer patients, therefore, do not have clear information on the importance, need and safety of the vaccine.
+However, its effectiveness among people with cancer is unclear, as immune dysfunction that accompanies cancer as a result of chemotherapy might lower immune response to the vaccine.
+People with cancer, therefore, do not have clear information on the importance and effectiveness of the vaccine.

 To assess the effectiveness of influenza vaccine in immunosuppressed adults with malignancies.
 The primary review outcome is all-cause mortality, preferably at the end of the influenza season.
-Influenza-like illness (ILI, a clinical definition), confirmed influenza, pneumonia, any hospitalization and influenza-related mortality were defined as secondary outcomes.
+Influenza-like illness (ILI, a clinical definition), confirmed influenza, pneumonia, any hospitalisations, influenza-related mortality and immunogenicity were defined as secondary outcomes.

-We searched the Cochrane Central Register of Controlled Trials (CENTRAL), MEDLINE, EMBASE and LILACS databases up to August 2013.
-We searched the following conference proceedings: ICAAC, ECCMID, IDSA (infectious disease conferences), ASH, ASBMT, EBMT (hematological), and ASCO (oncological) between the years 2006 to 2010.
+We searched the Cochrane Central Register of Controlled Trials (CENTRAL), MEDLINE, Embase and LILACS databases up to May 2017.
+We searched the following conference proceedings: ICAAC, ECCMID, IDSA (infectious disease conferences), ASH, ASBMT, EBMT (haematological), and ASCO (oncological) between the years 2006 to 2017.
 In addition, we scanned the references of all identified studies and pertinent reviews.
 We searched the websites of the manufacturers of influenza vaccine.
-Finally, we searched for ongoing or unpublished trials in clinical trial registry databases using the website.
+Finally, we searched for ongoing or unpublished trials in clinical trial registry databases.

-Randomized controlled trials (RCTs), prospective and retrospective cohort studies and case-control studies were considered, comparing inactivated influenza vaccines versus placebo, no vaccination or a different vaccine, in adults (16 years and over) with cancer.
-We considered solid malignancies treated with chemotherapy, haematological cancer patients treated or not treated with chemotherapy, cancer patients post-autologous (up to six months after transplantation) or allogeneic (at any time) hematopoietic stem cell transplantation.
+Randomised controlled trials (RCTs), prospective and retrospective cohort studies and case-control studies were considered, comparing inactivated influenza vaccines versus placebo, no vaccination or a different vaccine, in adults (16 years and over) with cancer.
+We considered solid malignancies treated with chemotherapy, haematological cancer patients treated or not treated with chemotherapy, cancer patients post-autologous (up to six months after transplantation) or allogeneic (at any time) haematopoietic stem cell transplantation (HSCT).

 Two review authors independently assessed the risk of bias and extracted data from included studies adhering to Cochrane methodology.
 Meta-analysis could not be performed because of different outcome and denominator definitions in the included studies.